jeffrey-thomsen/MPEG_Audio/README.md

 # MPEG_Audio

 Project for the DTU course Data Compression and Image Communication.
 A Python implementation of an audio coder based on the MPEG-1 standard.
-Expanded upon by a special course with the title "Implementation and evaluation of perceptual audio coders."
+Expanded upon by a special course with the title "Implementation and Evaluation of Perceptual Audio Coders."

 # Introduction